Anyma6/versenavigator/README.md

 ---

 💡 **Have you found an amazing resource?
 Share it with us and help other players explore the universe of Star Citizen!**

 ---

 ## 📫 Contact

-For questions or suggestions, feel free to open an [Issue](https://github.com/Anyma6/versenavigator/issues).
+For questions or suggestions, feel free to open an [Issue](https://github.com/Anyma6/versenavigator/issues) or send an email to info@versenavigator.com.